 To prepare your package, place the address labels flat on the box and affix the postage label on the upper right corner of the box.
 The post office provides free Priority Mail stickers for plain boxes to further indicate their shipping status.
 Add any additional services, such as Signature Confirmation or USPS Tracking and insurance before mailing your packages.

 If your package weighs less than 20 pounds but is between 84 and 108 square inches, USPS will charge you for a 20-pound package if you’re mailing your package locally or between zones 1 and 4.
 Packages that are larger than a cubic foot and destined for zones 5 through 8 will cost you either the actual weight or dimensional weight, whichever price is higher.
 Stamps.com customers will have all of these complex rate calculations automatically performed by the software based on package size and delivery destination.

 If you can’t get to the post office right away, USPS will come pick your Priority Mail package at home.
 Just go online and schedule a pickup.
 Your postal carrier will come to your home or business to get your packages as long as you’ve paid for and attached online postage through a company such as Stamps.com.

 If you require pickup of your Priority Mail item before your carrier’s normal arrival time, USPS offers Pickup On Demand for $20.00 per package load.
 Your carrier will collect your item in a two-hour time frame.
-This service also is available for Priority Mail Express, Parcel Select and Global Express Guaranteed.
+This service also is available for Priority Mail Express, Parcel Select Ground and Global Express Guaranteed.